cherrz/cherrz/README.md

 ### About me and my job ⬇️

-As a Test Engineer with over 2,5 years of experience, I specialize in finding & reporting bugs, creating and executing tests to ensure that products meet high-quality standards, also I can automate basic happy paths on the website with Playwright and TypeScript.
+As a QA with 3 year of commercial experience (5 years in total in IT), I specialize in finding & reporting bugs, creating and executing tests to ensure that products meet high quality standards, also I can automate E2E processes with Playwright and TypeScript.
+I have knowledge in HTML, CSS, JavaScript & SQL and tools like Postman (API), GIT, JIRA.
+I have been working in an agile environment for years.

 **Right now I'm mainly dealing with:**
 - Coding basic automation tests with Playwright & TS